silvinor/www/_posts/2026-08-20-take-me-as-i-am.md

 So when someone tells you about "severe autism" and describes a person who cannot speak, cannot live alone, and cannot understand their own care - they may well be describing a real person with real and profound needs.
 What they are not doing is describing autism.
 They are describing autism *and* something else, run together, and then handing you the pair as though it were the definition.
 The Lancet Commission that proposed "profound autism" as an administrative category was explicit that it was doing so to direct services toward people whose needs are being missed - not to redefine what autism is. [^11] The term escaped that intention within a year.

 I need you to hold both halves of this.
 Conflating autism with intellectual disability erases me.
 It also insults every autistic person who does have one, by treating their support needs as a synonym for their neurology rather than as needs in their own right, deserving their own answer.
+Labeling their condition as another word because it's easier to digest, and carries less stigma, less understanding.

 While we are here: autism rarely arrives alone.
 Around 38.5% of autistic people also have ADHD, and roughly 40% will meet the criteria at some point in their lives. [^12]